Moist Vanilla Cake! Perfect for Layer Cakes - Recipe & Video

 - 1 1/2 cup (360ml) buttermilk

 2) In the bowl of a stand mixer using the paddle attachment (or using an electric mixer) cream together the butter, canola oil and sugar until creamy and well-combined (about 5-8 minutes).
+The mixture should be a creamy white colour and thick in consistency.

 3) Add eggs, one at a time, beating well after each addition.